Tesla (TSLA) Receives a Rating Update from a Top Analyst

-In a report released today, Vijay Rakesh from Mizuho Securities maintained a Buy rating on Tesla (TSLA), with a price target of $820.00.
-The company’s shares closed last Tuesday at $717.46.
+In a report released today, Colin Rusch from Oppenheimer maintained a Buy rating on Tesla (TSLA), with a price target of $1080.00.
+The company’s shares closed last Monday at $738.20.

-According to TipRanks.com, Rakesh is a top 100 analyst with an average return of 27.7% and a 69.2% success rate.
-Rakesh covers the Technology sector, focusing on stocks such as Advanced Micro Devices, Allegro MicroSystems, and Skyworks Solutions.
+According to TipRanks.com, Rusch is a top 25 analyst with an average return of 68.1% and a 64.4% success rate.
+Rusch covers the Industrial Goods sector, focusing on stocks such as American Superconductor, SolarEdge Technologies, and Westport Fuel Systems.

 See today’s analyst top recommended stocks >>